MateeDevs/MateeStarter/README.md

 ### Resources

-#### Twine
+#### Sentiary

-All strings in the application are localized and shared with the iOS team via [Twine](https://github.com/scelis/twine).
-Strings are stored in the `twine/strings.txt` file.
+All strings and localizations in the application are managed via the [Sentiary](https://sentiary.com/) platform.
-TwinePlugin then generates appropriate `strings.xml` files from the mentioned `strings.txt` file.
-When modifying `strings.txt` it is required to comply with the specified syntax and to pull/push all the changes frequently
+We use the Sentiary Gradle Plugin to automatically fetch the latest translations during the build process.

+The plugin is configured to automatically generate two formats simultaneously whenever you build the app:
+- **Compose Resources**: Generated into the `commonMain` module for Android.
+- **Apple Strings**: Native iOS `.strings` files (e.g., `Localizable.strings`) exported directly into the Xcode project structure.

 #### Moko

-Error messages are shared via [Moko Resources](https://github.com/icerockdev/moko-resources), so that we can use the strings in the shared code and avoid duplicities when converting errors to string messages.
-Error strings are stored in the `twine/errors.txt` file.
-Gradle task `generateErrorsTwine` first generates `strings.xml` files from `errors.txt` and then gradle task `generateMRCommonMain` generates `MR` class that can be used in the common code.
+Strings are shared via [Moko Resources](https://github.com/icerockdev/moko-resources), so that we can use the strings in the shared code

 ### UI - Compose Multiplatform